-Seventeen-year-old activist Matthew Tikhonovsky, who is the son of Ukrainian refugees, was tired of hearing anti-immigrant rhetoric.
+Natalie and Matthew Tikhonovsky were tired of hearing anti-immigrant rhetoric.
 Tired of hearing “You don’t belong here” directed toward immigrants.
 And tired of hearing “You weren’t vetted properly” hurled at refugees like his parents.
-So, he decided to take action.
-Recognizing that hate often stems from ignorance, Matthew designed a poster series with information about America’s immigration vetting policies and began to display it at high schools in Atlanta, GA.
+So, they decided to take action.
+Recognizing that hate often stems from ignorance, Natalie and Matthew designed a poster series with information about America’s immigration vetting policies and began to display it at high schools in Atlanta, GA.
 Founded in 2017, WACIMS has since grown into a national grassroots movement, spread solely through word-of-mouth.
 WACIMS has been featured at over 50 high schools and colleges across the nation, including at Harvard, Yale, and Princeton, and has educated thousands of young people about immigration policies.